Cogenitor: Reception

 "Cogenitor" first aired April 30, 2003 on UPN.
 It had a Nielsen ratings share of 2.7/4.
 It was watched by a total average of 4.08 million viewers.
 American Idol on Fox dominated the Wednesday night ratings.
 Among science fiction or fantasy genre shows on television that week, the double episode season finale of Alias was on top, followed by Smallville.
 Enterprise rated lower than Charmed but ahead of Dawson's Creek.

 Michelle Erica Green, writing for TrekNation, described "Cogenitor" as the best episode of Enterprise up to that time and noted similarities to The Handmaid's Tale and the Xenogenesis trilogy (Lilith's Brood).

 Jamahl Epsicokhan, on his website Jammer's Reviews, said that it was "the best and most probing episode of the season".

 In his 2022 rewatch, Keith DeCandido of Tor.com gave it 8 out of 10.
 He draws parallels to other Star Trek episodes "Half a Life" and "Thirty Days" saying they handle the moral conflict better.
 DeCandido is frustrated by the lack of consequences for Tucker, but appreciated other parts of the episode such as the eminent reasonableness of the Vissians in spite of it all.

-In 2012, TechRepublic included the episode on its list of the 5 best episodes of Enterprise.
+TechRepublic included the episode on its list of the five best episodes of Enterprise.

-In 2013, Slate Magazine ranked "Cogenitor" one of the ten best episodes in the Star Trek franchise.
+Slate Magazine ranked "Cogenitor" one of the ten best episodes in the Star Trek franchise.

-In 2014, The A.V.
+The A.V.
 Club included the episode on their list of the 10 episodes that best represent the show, and called it "Probably the best episode of Enterprises first two years".

-TechRepublic included it on their list of the five best Enterprise episodes, praising it as a fine example of Star Trek at its best, using sci-fi allegories to tackle real ethical quandaries.

-Vox included it their list of the top 25 essential episodes of all Star Trek in 2016.

-In 2021, The Digital Fix said this was a morality play about gender identity.
+Vox included it their list of the top 25 essential episodes of all Star Trek in 2016.The Digital Fix said this was a morality play about gender identity.

-In a 2015 SYFY WIRE interview Dominic Keating, who played Lieutenant Malcolm Reed, commented "I always say that the best episode we ever did was 'Cogenitor'."
+In a 2015 interview Dominic Keating, commented "I always say that the best episode we ever did was 'Cogenitor'."

-In an interview with Sci-Fi Pulse magazine, Trinneer was pleased with the development of his character, saying "it was important that Trip take responsibility for some of the stupid things that he does.
+Trinneer was pleased with the development of his character, saying "it was important that Trip take responsibility for some of the stupid things that he does.
 Not to say that [helping the Cogenitor] was a stupid thing, but sometimes he would catch his foot in his mouth and then never really have to pay for it, the person commits suicide."